danyvarghese/One-Shot-ILP/README.md

 3. _OSHD.pl_ : prolog file.
 By Default, all the examples added as negative examples with weight **-3**.
 Please change one of them as positive by adding a weight of **+11** instead of **-3**

-4. _Malayalam_Alphabets_ : This files contains the Malayalam alphabets from [Omniglot] dataset.
+4. _Malayalam_Alphabets_(Zip File) : This files contains the Malayalam alphabets from [Omniglot] dataset.
 Sample Malayalam character is displayed below.

   <p align="center">